Prince Amedeo, Duke of Aosta (1943–2021): 1st marriage and descendants

 On 22 July 1964, at the Igreja Paroquial De São Pedro in Sintra, Portugal, Amedeo married his second cousin, Princess Claude of Orléans (born 11 December 1943).
 She was the ninth child and fifth daughter of Henri, comte de Paris, Orléanist claimant to the French throne, and of Princess Isabelle of Orléans-Braganza.
-Amedeo and Claude officially separated 20 July 1976, obtained a civil divorce 26 April 1982, and an ecclesiastical annulment from the Roman Rota 8 January 1987.
-Amedeo and Claude had three children:
+Amedeo and Claude separated on 20 July 1976, obtained a civil divorce on 26 April 1982, and an ecclesiastical annulment from the Roman Rota on 8 January 1987.
+Amedeo and Claude had three children.